 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Tower Hill has relatively fewer families with younger children, and/or college students.
 Combined, this makes Tower Hill a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Tower Hill is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Tower Hill doesn't have a public transportation system that people use for their commute.

-The citizens of Tower Hill have a very low rate of college education: just 9.33% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Tower Hill has a very low overall level of education: only 9.33% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Tower Hill in 2022 was $26,085, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,340 for a family of four.
 However, Tower Hill contains both very wealthy and poor people as well.